ddb4ng/IV2018-hierarchical-semantic-segmentation-for-heterogeneous-datasets/README.md

 ```

 # Introduction ###
-Discrimative power and generalization capabilities of convolutional networks is vital for deployment of semantic segmentation systems in the wild.
+Discriminative power and generalization capabilities of convolutional networks is vital for deployment of semantic segmentation systems in the wild.
 These properties can be obtained by training a single net on multiple datasets.

 Combined training on multiple datasets is hampered by a variety of reasons, mainly including:
 * different level-of-detail of labels (e.g. *person* label in *dataset A* and *pedestrian* and *rider* labels in *dataset B*)